Glacial Lakes State Park: Flora

 The park has many rare native plants.
 Prairie grasses and forbs that may be seen include big bluestem, little bluestem, Indian grass, prairie clover, pasque flowers, coneflowers and goldenrods.
 Wolfberry and rose shrubs are also in the park.

 Fauna

 Due to its location in a transition zone between prairie in the west and hardwood forest to the east, prairie and woodland birds are found at the park.
 Squirrels, deer, beavers, wood ducks, raccoons, pileated woodpeckers and occasionally coyotes can be found.

 Recreation

 Swimming, fishing and boating (only electric motors are allowed) are popular activities.
 At 56-acres, Signalness Lake is the largest body of water in the park and has a maximum depth of 13 ft.
 Fish include walleye, northern pike, bass, and panfish.
-Due to the shallow water, winterkill can partially affect the fish population and the DNR restocks fish.
+Due to the shallow water, winterkill can partially affect the fish population.
+The DNR restocks the fish.

 Snowshoeing, cross-country skiing, and snowmobiling are enjoyed during the winter.

 The remote location with low light pollution means stargazing is another popular activity.